USGS-WiM/StreamStats/README.md

 #### 3. Update/add packages
 This will install the required dependencies to the project

-Inside of your project folder (after git fork and clone)
+Inside of your project folder (after git fork and clone):
 ```bash
 npm install
 bower install